HermanErKu/ollama-frontend-nextjs/README.md

 Steps to run the development frontend server:

-This requires that ollama is already running on your localhost:11434
+This requires that you have [Ollama](https://ollama.com/download) downloaded and running on your localhost:11434

 ```bash
 # Clone the repository